markoheijnen/Fullscreen-Gallery/readme.txt

 == Description ==

-A simple plugin that adds a fullscreen endpoint to display the gallery images
+A simple plugin that adds a fullscreen endpoint to display the gallery images.

+A demo can be seen at https://fesere.de/.

 == Installation ==